Canon 1300D vs Sony HX99

 - More modern: Reflects 2 years and 5 months of technical progress since the 1300D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the HX99 comes out slightly ahead of the 1300D (12 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the HX99 emerges as the winner of the match-up (13 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1300D vs Sony HX99